When you’ve been together for years…but he hasn’t gotten down on one knee and put a ring on it.

 He’s worried marriage will change you

-But if the desperate desire for that proposal or dream wedding negativelyย takes over the woman he fell in love with, or because you are convinced it will fix the current issues in your relationship, he may be worried you aren’t simply seeing the bigger picture in the relationship.
+But if the desperate desire for that proposal or dream wedding negatively takes over the woman he fell in love with, or because you are convinced it will fix the current issues in your relationship, he may be worried you aren’t seeing the bigger picture in the relationship and of future commitment.

 You act like an old married couple already

-In this situation, he might be getting carried away by already established habits and is thinking:
+In this situation, he might be getting carried away by already established habits and with the understanding:

 …We already act married, so why make it official?
 It’s just paper turning our relationship into a dispute over money.